Sometimes, God uses strangers to bring a message home to us, whether it be a message of hope, comfort, love, or warning.

 Develop a routine.
 Keep it simple!

-To fight against negative thoughts or emotions we have to develop a routine, a simple strategy, much like a Defence.
-This defence gives us a game plan of sorts of what to do if/when the enemy attacks.
-To promote positive thoughts, our Offence should be effected.
-This spells out what to do to prevent the enemy from attacking again.
+To fight against negative thoughts or emotions we have to develop a routine, a simple strategy, much like a Defence/Offence plan.
+The Defence gives us a game plan of sorts of what to do if/when the enemy attacks while the Offence spells out what to do to prevent the enemy from attacking again.

 There are only 24 hours in a day, and while we have limited control over what happens on a day to day basis, our choices help to ensure that we get the most out of each day.
 Actively engaging in positive activities increases the likelihood of experiencing positive emotions.
 The more negative activities we engage in during the day, the more likely we are to feel depressed, exhausted and worn out.

 A self-improvement plan can take the form of a list or prayer, where we outline how the day is actually spent, earmarking areas for improvement (e.g. time with God) and working steadily, inch by inch, at increasing the time spent on positive activities.

 Start by being honest with yourself.
 How do you spend your day, I mean, really spend your day (time spent sleeping, watching TV, playing video games, getting to work, at work, cooking, cleaning, etc).
 How should you spend your day?
 Carefully evaluate this and put this time into hours and minutes.

 Who do you spend your time with?
 ‘By beholding we become changed’.
 If we spend time with persons of Christ-like characters, we are drawn to Christ through their conversation and deeds.
 Added to that, if we spend time daily, hourly, with Christ, we become more like Him and our character becomes assimilated into His character.